azgs/azlibrary_database/azlibAdd/README.md

 		"private": "false"
 	}

+# Collection identification

+## Upload ID

+All attempted imports will have a record in the uploads table.
+Thus, they will be assigned an upload ID.
+This record and its ID will exist whether the import succeeds or not.

+## Permanent collection ID

+When a new collection is sucessfully imported, it is assigned a permanent ID (perm\_id).
+This perm\_id is of the following format:
+>    <collection group acronym>-<epoch time milliseconds>-<random number between 0 and 1000>

 # Output directories

 ## Archive

 If an archive directory is specified, each collection processed is tar.gz'd into a file bearing the collection's perm_id and moved into the archive directory.
+If no archive directory is specified, the collection directories are left in place.

 ## Failures

+Except for the creation of the upload record, all of the db work for an import takes place in a transaction.
+This insures that any problems encountered during import result in the db being rolled back to its previous state.
+(Note: We use ogr2ogr for gdb processing.
+It's interaction with the database takes place outside of the import transaction.
+Special handling during error recovery insures that artifacts of this processing are rolled back as well.)
+The only artifact left in the database is the upload record for this attempt.

+When a collection fails to import, a failure.json file is created in its directory containing data on what happened.

-If a failure directory is specified, each collection that fails to import is moved to this directory.
-It is renamed as follows:
+If a failure directory is specified, the directories of collections that fail during import are renamed to the upload ID of the import attempt and moved to this directory.
+If no failure directory is specified, the directories of failed collections are left in place.

-- If the failure occurred before a perm\_id was obtained, the collection directory is renamed to the upload_id from the uploads table.
-- If the failure occurred after a perm\_id was obtained, the collection directory is renamed to the perm\_id with the upload_id appended, separated by a "-".